mixcore/mix.core/src/instructions/mix-ai-agent.md

 -   `ListTemplates`: See all existing templates.
 -   `UpdateTemplate`: Change an existing template.
 -   `DeleteTemplate`: Remove a template.

+> **IMPORTANT**: When working with templates, you **must** follow the detailed instructions and patterns outlined in the **[Template Patterns Overview](./patterns/template-patterns-overview.md)**.
+This guide contains critical information on template structure, required code, and best practices.

 ### For Managing Content